MONEI

 What is a PSP?

 PSPs let you accept a variety of online payment methods such as credit cards, debit cards, digital wallets, and more.
-PSPs make receiving money as safe as possible with minimal delay for customers making a transaction.
+It makes receiving money as safe as possible with minimal delay for customers making a transaction.

 Most PSPs offer both merchant acquiring services and payment gateways to deal with every step of a transaction.
-The job of a PSP is to take your customers from the initiation of a payment to its acceptance or refusal in the quickest possible manner.
+Their main function is to take your customers from the initiation of a payment to its acceptance or refusal in the quickest possible manner.

 How does a payment service provider work?

 It all starts with the cardholder initiating a payment.
-A PSP manages the transaction from that moment until the end.
+A payment service provider manages the transaction from that moment until the end.
 Let’s take a deeper look:

 📚 Further reading: Acquiring Bank vs Issuing Bank: 3 Minute Guide